DurgaMata of London

 DurgaMata speaks spontaneously, from the heart - as you will see in the brief clip taken from the 2020 Women who Dare to Desire Conference in London, where she was invited to take part in a panel of women who combine parenting with entrepreneurship.

 “DurgaMata is a tower of uplifting positivity - a breath of fresh air, fun and freedom.”

 Intuitive Artist and Inspirational Speaker

 By profession DurgaMata is an artist and teacher but the most important element in her life is SPIRITUAL ASPIRATION.
 She believes that if we really want to make a positive difference in the world, we have to begin with our own lives and look within.
+We can also learn from those who have achieved a level of inner peace and happiness.
 When we take action to raise our own consciousness, this ripples out into the wider world in a natural way and the change is enduring.
 This philosophy is not new.
 Over 2,000 years ago in China, Lao-tse expressed it eloquently.

 If there is to be peace in the world,